kyopark2014/webchat-golang-chat/README.md

-# webchat
+# webchat-golang-chat

-### Basic Call Flow

-In this application, I am targeting a web client which is one of supported clients for this chat service.
+It is a chat server based on PUBSUB.
 In order to make a seamless connection between web client and server, socket.io is a good way to support bidirectional message flow.
 Also, the application server is based on golang which have a strangth for massice transaction.

+### Basic Call Flow

 Client <-> Server : Socket.io